agastya-hukoo/HTML-Sandbox/README.md

 ## Guidelines
 - **Code Standards:** Follow best practices and coding standards for HTML, CSS, and JavaScript.
 - **Documentation:** Clearly document your code for easy understanding and collaboration.

-## Support
-If you encounter any issues or have questions, please open an issue in the repository or contact [your email/contact information].

 ## License
 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.